 Charisma Acey, Assistant Professor.
 Water, sanitation, basic services delivery, poverty alleviation, environmental sustainability, environmental justice, urban governance, participatory planning, community-based development, international development, development planning, sustainable development, African studies.

-Alice M. Agogino, Professor.
+Alice M. Agogino, Chair of Development Engineering.
 New product development, computer-aided design and databases, theory and methods, intelligent learning systems, information retrieval and data mining, digital libraries, multiobjective and strategic product, nonlinear optimization, probabilistic modeling, supervisory.

 John Canny, Professor.
 Computer science, activity-based computing, livenotes, mechatronic devices, flexonics.